CyVerse-learning-materials/foss-2020/reproducible_science/cicd.rst

 - **Production:** environment where users access the final code after all of the updates and testing
 - **Stage:**  environment that is as similar to the production environment as can be for final testing

-**Continuous Delivery**
+**Continuous Development**
 ~~~~~~~~~~~~~~~~~

-The concept of 'continuous delivery'
+The software developer concept of 'continuous delivery' can be applied to your data science projects and lab.

 As we've discussed, version control is an important component of modern software development.
-Critically, version control can also be used in data science applications and for researh project management.
+Critically, version control can also be used in data science applications and for research project management.
 There are two dominant forms of project management for continuous delivery in open source software: `Waterfall <https://en.wikipedia.org/wiki/Waterfall_model>`_ and `Agile Scrum <https://en.wikipedia.org/wiki/Agile_software_development>`_.

 https://www.atlassian.com/continuous-delivery/principles/continuous-integration-vs-delivery-vs-deployment